humenbergerm/faces/README.md

 Face detection and recognition software to organize your personal photo gallery.

-DRAFT: work in progress, testing in progress, documentation in progress
+DRAFT: work in progress, testing in progress, documentation in progress UPDATE January 2025: If not obvious, I stopped working on it a while ago.
+If somebody is interested in this work or is working on similar ideas and needs help with it, please let me know.

 ## Introduction